 Whether the home’s bedrooms are suitable for your needs will depend on how you plan to use them.
 For example, families with small children might not want a house where the primary bedroom is on a different floor from the kids’ bedrooms.

 If you plan on converting an extra bedroom into a home office, you might prefer a floor plan where the bedrooms are farther away from the hustle and bustle of the kitchen and living room.

 Again, the square footage and the number of bedrooms are important considerations.
 However, there are plenty of other factors to think about, including closet space, natural versus artificial light, views from the windows, general privacy and whether there’s a bathroom attached to the primary bedroom.

 When you’re checking out the bathroom, make sure everything’s in working order:

 - With the seller’s or REALTOR®’s permission, flush the toilets, test the faucets and even turn on the shower.

 - Look under the sink and around the toilet for leaks and water damage.

 - Keep an eye out for mold.

-Make note of what type of shower or tub each bathroom has, too.
-Is it just a shower, or is it a shower and bathtub combo?
-Does it have glass doors or a curtain?
-Is the bathtub made of porcelain or a low-quality plastic?
+Make a note of what type of shower or tub each bathroom has and if they suit your needs.
 Bathroom renovations can be costly, so make sure you’re either happy with the bathrooms as-is or prepared to pay for improvements down the line.